 Michigan Child Snatch and Run Highlights How Not to Handle Custody Disputes

-At Kraayeveld Law, our Grand Rapids child custody attorneys advise parents in child custody and a wide range of related family law matters.
+At Kraayeveld Family Law, our Grand Rapids child custody attorneys advise parents in child custody and a wide range of related family law matters.
 Our team has seen just how contentious these matters can get when one or both parents refuse to take a collaborative approach to resolving these cases.

 The recent arrest of three people accused of breaking into a home and snatching up a young boy is an unfortunate example of just how bad it can get.